 The Legacy of the Bestiary

-Writers and artists revived the genre of the illustrated bestiary in the late 19th and 20th centuries, when a variety of new poetic and prose texts of animal lore appeared with illustrations created by established artists and printmakers.
+Writers and artists revived the genre of the illustrated bestiary in the late nineteenth and twentieth centuries, when a variety of new poetic and prose texts of animal lore appeared with illustrations created by established artists and printmakers.

-Dolphin, from Le bestiaire, oucortège d’Orphée, 1911, Raoul Dufy and Guillaume Apollinaire.
+Dolphin, from Le bestiaire, oucortège d’Orphée, 1911, Raoul Dufy and Guillaume Apollinaire, France.
 Woodcut, 13 in.
 Special Research Collections, UCSB Library, University of California, Santa Barbara.
 Image © 2019 Artist Rights Society (ARS), New York / ADAGP, Paris

-A notable example of the early 20th-century bestiary was the French poet Guillaume Apollinaire’s foray into illustrated fine art books.
-Apollinaire’s text was eventually published with 30 wood engravings by Raoul Dufy.
-Dufy’s wood engravings of animals are bold and forceful, with large swaths of deeply imprinted black ink contrasting with the milky white paper, imitating the block-book style of the early printed images of the 15th century.
+A notable example of the early twentieth-century bestiary was the French poet Guillaume Apollinaire’s foray into illustrated fine art books.
+Apollinaire’s text was eventually published with thirty wood engravings by Raoul Dufy.
+Dufy’s wood engravings of animals are bold and forceful, with large swaths of deeply imprinted black ink contrasting with the milky white paper, imitating the block-book style of the early printed images of the fifteenth century.

 The human relationship to the animal world is today a subject of intense interest and even debate, with the animals themselves caught in between as questions of conservation and environmental change are addressed by scientists, politicians, and activists.
 Contemporary artists, too, respond to these questions, participating in a long tradition of depicting animals in art that offers a commentary on the role of animals in our world.